phlippe/SMNLS_Practical1/README.md

 Models can be evaluated with the file ```eval.py```.
 Thereby, the best checkpoint is tested on the train, validation and test dataset, and the results will be exported to the file _evaluation.txt_ in the same checkpoint folder.
 Additionally, the model is tested separately on an easy and hard subset of the test dataset as specified on the [SNLI dataset website](https://nlp.stanford.edu/projects/snli/).
 These scores are stored in a separate file called _extra\_evaluation.txt_.

-To visualize the embeddings learned by the model, the two subsets of the test dataset can be exported to a tensorboard.
+To visualize the embeddings learned by the model, the two subsets of the test dataset and some SentEval downstream tasks can be exported to a tensorboard.
 In that, tSNE and PCA can be performed to find certain patterns in the data.
 This evaluation can be selected with the option ```--visualize_embeddings```.
 The tensorboard file is exported in the same checkpoint folder.

 Furthermore, the model is tested on a bunch of [SentEval](https://github.com/facebookresearch/SentEval) tasks as specified in the [InferSent]() paper: 'MR', 'CR', 'SUBJ', 'MPQA', 'SST2', 'TREC', 'MRPC', 'SICKEntailment', 'SICKRelatedness', 'STS14'.
 The results are saved in a dictionary as pickle file called _sent\_eval.pik_.